Free interactive D&D 5e SRD stat block

 How to run Giant Constrictor Snake

 The snake is Intelligence 1.
-It does not switch targets, it does not panic, and it does not spread damage.
+It does not switch targets, it does not panic, it does not spread damage.
 Once it has a meal in coils, that is the only PC it cares about.
 The rest of the party can hit it freely while it constricts.
 That is the trade and it makes for a tense fight, because every round the held PC is bleeding and the snake's 60 HP doesn't drop on one good Smite.
 If a second snake is in the encounter, have them grab two PCs at once.
 The party then has to decide who to free first, and the answer is a roleplay moment.

 Describe the constrictor's body in passes.
 The party sees five feet of it, then ten, then realize the tail is still in the water.
 The size is the threat.